 Myth 3: UTC students perform poorly compared to those at other schools

 Fact: This is not the case.

-As with any state secondary school, UTC Sheffield is inspected by Ofsted and both our City Centre and Olympic Legacy Parks campuses are graded ‘good’.
+As with any state secondary school, UTC Sheffield City Centre is inspected by Ofsted is graded ‘good’.

 It is true that we have faced some challenges with the government’s Progress 8 score, which we have addressed.
 Progress 8 measures a small number of core academic subjects known as the English Baccalaureate.
 Although these are offered at the UTC, the majority of our students do not choose to study all of these subjects.
 Their focus is those academic subjects that complement our advanced engineering and creative and digital technical specialisms, such as English, maths and science rather than languages, history and geography.